epsylon3/odbgscript/doc/ReadMe.txt

 ITOA n [, base=16.]
 -------------------
-Converts an integer to string
+Convert an integer to string
 Returns the string in the reserved $RESULT variable
 Example:
 	itoa F